OCA/stock-logistics-warehouse/stock_orderpoint_manual_procurement/README.rst

 This module allows users to manually start procurements from the list of reordering rules, based on the quantity that is recommended to be procured.

 Usage
 =====

-Go to 'Configuration / Reordering Rules' and review the quantity recommended to be procured.
+Go to 'Inventory > Inventory Control > Reordering Rules' and review the quantity recommended to be procured.
 You can now start the procurement for a single or a list of reordering rules.

 The recommended quantity to procure is adjusted to the procurement unit of measure indicated in the reordering rule.